dbt-checkpoint/dbt-checkpoint/HOOKS.md

  * [`check-model-has-properties-file`](https://github.com/offbi/pre-commit-dbt/blob/main/HOOKS.md#check-model-has-properties-file): Check the model has properties file.
  * [`check-model-has-tests-by-name`](https://github.com/offbi/pre-commit-dbt/blob/main/HOOKS.md#check-model-has-tests-by-name): Check the model has a number of tests by test name.
  * [`check-model-has-tests-by-type`](https://github.com/offbi/pre-commit-dbt/blob/main/HOOKS.md#check-model-has-tests-by-type): Check the model has a number of tests by test type.
+ * [`check-model-has-tests-by-group`](https://github.com/offbi/pre-commit-dbt/blob/main/HOOKS.md#check-model-has-tests-by-group): Check the model has a number of tests from a group of tests.
  * [`check-model-has-tests`](https://github.com/offbi/pre-commit-dbt/blob/main/HOOKS.md#check-model-has-tests): Check the model has a number of tests.
  * [`check-model-tags`](https://github.com/offbi/pre-commit-dbt/blob/main/HOOKS.md#check-model-tags): Check the model has valid tags.